Employer of Record (EOR) vs Professional Employer Organisation (PEO): Choose the best model for your global expansion

 • Cost Savings: PEOs can offer cost-effective solutions for benefits administration and other HR services by pooling resources from multiple clients.

-The Limitations of PEOs
+The limitations of PEOs

 While PEOs are a boon for many businesses, they come with their own set of challenges.
 Businesses must be aware of these limitations to make an informed decision.